We're continuously striving for sustainability

 Our commitment

-Coastal has a continued commitment towards sustainability and has already completed a number of projects to work towards this objective.
+Beacon has a continued commitment towards sustainability and has already completed a number of projects to work towards this objective.
 We continually seek new ways to help towards sustainability and have outlined a few of our projects below:

 Low carbon homes – Coed Darcy

-Receiving funding from the Welsh Government’s Innovative Housing Programme, this exciting project brings the first modular homes to Coastal.
+Receiving funding from the Welsh Government’s Innovative Housing Programme, this exciting project brings the first modular homes to Beacon.
 Benefits of building modular homes include a shorter construction time as well as reducing carbon emissions by half of site built homes with all six modular homes having an Energy Performance Certificate (EPC) rating of at least an ‘A’.

 All of the modular homes were manufactured off site by Ilke Homes at its factory in Knaresborough, North Yorkshire and then delivered to our site in Neath where they were installed.
 Watch the installation of the first home below:

-Coastal – a SHIFT Gold-accredited organisation
+Beacon – a SHIFT Gold-accredited organisation

-Coastal was awarded SHIFT Gold accreditation in late 2022 following the second independent audit of our business against environmental targets.
+Beacon was awarded SHIFT Gold accreditation in late 2022 following the second independent audit of our business against environmental targets.
 SHIFT is the sustainability standard for the housing sector and carries out audits across the UK.
 Our first audit in 2021 resulted in a Silver accreditation so we are delighted to be moving in the right direction when it comes to sustainability.
+We’re pleased to say we have once again been awarded a SHIFT Gold for 2024.

 Low Carbon Homes – Down To Earth